-Actuarial assumptions are based upon an experience study conducted in 2018 that covered a three-year period from January 1, 2015 to December 31, 2017.
-The total pension liability for December 31, 2020 is based upon a roll-forward of the liability calculated from the December 31, 2019 actuarial valuation.
+Actuarial assumptions are based upon an experience study conducted in 2021 that covered a three-year period from January 1, 2018 to December 31, 2020.
+Based on this experience study, actuarial assumptions used to measure the Total Pension Liability changes from prior year, including discount rate, long-term expected rate of return, post-retirement adjustment, price inflation, mortality and separation rates.
+The Total Pension Liability (Asset) for December 31, 2021 is based upon a roll-forward of the liability (asset) calculated from the December 31, 2020 actuarial valuation.